 What is the eating and food policy right now?

 The cafeteria currently limits access to help prevent infection.
-We’ll supply meals and snacks for you and your labor support person.
-Also, we encourage you to bring snacks/food from your home.
+We’ll supply, for you and your labor support person, one free meal, with an entree, side, and drink.
+We encourage you to bring snacks/food from your home.

 How do I get to the labor and delivery unit?